kayli-g/portfolio/README.md

 Hi!

-This repo is to showcase my projects, skills, and resume.
+This repo is to showcase some of my projects.

 About me: